À vos frigos workshops, supported by Fonds Éco IGA, are back for a fifth year in a row.

-WHAT ARE À VOS FRIGOS WORKSHOPS?
+WHAT ARE THE À VOS FRIGOS WORKSHOPS?

-If you find yourself throwing away overly ripe fruit and vegetables and are at a loss for what to do with yesterday's leftovers, Fonds Éco IGA is proud to present À vos frigos workshops!
+If you find yourself throwing away overly ripe fruit and vegetables and are at a loss for what to do with yesterday's leftovers, Fonds Éco IGA is proud to present À vos frigos !

-À VOS FRIGOS WORKSHOPS AT WORK!
+À VOS FRIGOS WORKSHOPS IN THE OFFICE!

 TAKE PART AND YOU COULD WIN ONE OF FIVE ZERO-WASTE MEALS!